floweredscarf/su25/policies/incompletes.md

 {: .danger}
 **You will not be able to request for an incomplete for this class if you have/had a misconduct case from course assignments or exams.**

-An alternative to taking an incomplete is [late dropping](https://lsadvising.berkeley.edu/policies/late-change-class-schedule) the course.
+An alternative to taking an incomplete is [late dropping]([https://lsadvising.berkeley.edu/policies/late-change-class-schedule](https://summer.berkeley.edu/enrollment-changes/dropping-courses)) the course.
 With another chance at the course, you'll have more time to learn the fundamental concepts and a chance to improve your grade.
-Many 61B assignments don't change much from semester to semester, so a lot of your efforts this semester can be reused if you decide to retake the course.
-The late drop deadline is **Friday, May 2nd (5/2)**.
+Many 61B(L) assignments don't change much from semester to semester, so a lot of your efforts this semester can be reused if you decide to retake the course.
+The late drop deadline is **Friday, August 15th (8/15)**.
+Please note for summer session courses, you will not be refunded but provide Summer Tuition Credit you can use a following summer.

 ## Requesting an incomplete

-To request an incomplete, please fill out [this form](https://forms.gle/CpchZxBEEy9PRQ1q6) by **Sunday, May 11th (5/11) at 11:59pm**.
+To request an incomplete, please fill out [this form](https://forms.gle/CpchZxBEEy9PRQ1q6) by **Sunday, August 10th (8/10) at 11:59pm**.
 We will be processing incomplete requests on a rolling basis.

 {: .info}
 If you do not meet one of the requirements above, we will still review your request on a case-by-case basis.
 Please sign up for a student support meeting [here]({{site.links.student_support_meetings}}) to further discuss your case.